Sander54/Hallo-NL-Github/README.md

 Oeps There was missing 1 letter: do it all over again!!!
 (very nice that after each change you can commit this straight after the adjustment..

+Hello I have succeeded for the second time: but this time by using the same (edit-) branch: in other words: why delete an edit branch if you can use this several times...

+Ok enough "talking" lets pull and merge for the 3th time (in a row)...